Fadil369/brainsait-core/README.md

 - `npm run typecheck` must pass (guards the proxy, live integration, and bilingual templates).
 - Run the backend proxy with your production env: `NODE_ENV=production npm run server`.
 - Confirm your deployment environment injects `GEMINI_API_KEY` securely (never commit real keys).

+### Docker Compose deployment

+1. Build and start both services (frontend + API proxy):
+   `npm run compose:up`
+2. The API is exposed on `http://localhost:4000`, and the static web build is served from `http://localhost:4173`.
+3. Set `GEMINI_API_KEY` and optional `CORS_ORIGIN` before running compose to use your real credentials.

 ### Testing